Tiaanz/front-end-developer-test/README.md

 - CSS
 - TypeScript
 - Next.js
-- Jest
+- Jest (testing)

 ## Features

-- Select the product's size and add it to the cart
+- Select the product's size and add it to the cart.
-- View the cart and the summary of selected products
+- View the cart and the summary of selected products.
+- The site is responsive to various devices such as mobile, tablet and laptop.

 ## Installation